History of Cigarette Composition

 There is insufficient information available to determine whether e-cigs are safer than traditional cigarettes.
 Some studies suggest that while e-cig vapor is safer than smoke, some e-cig flavors might cause lung stress.

 Smoking is the number one preventable cause of death in the world, and millions of people quit smoking annually.
 When you quit smoking, your lungs slowly recover.
 Sticking to a plan will yield greater benefits after you quit.
-If you or a loved one suffers from a smoking-related lung disease and want to learn more about treatment options, contact the Lung Institute online, or call 888-745-6697.
+If you or a loved one suffers from a smoking-related lung disease and want to learn more about treatment options, contact the Lung Health Institute online, or call 888-745-6697.